stevejhiggs/macgyver/README.md

 # available examples

-* reactClient - the simplest possible implementation of react.
+* react/client-side-rendering - the simplest possible implementation of react.
 Shows how to get the views built and injected client side.
-* reactPlusFlux - shows the integration of react with the flux design architecture and how they compliment each other. - credit to @rtomlinson
 * facebookTutorial - an implementation of the standard facebook react tutorial

+* flux/basic-flux - shows the integration of react with the flux design architecture and how they compliment each other. - credit to @rtomlinson
-* reactIsoFluxible - shows a fully isomorphic app using fluxible - probably a little easier to follow than the raw flux example
+* fluxible_fluxible-router - shows a fully isomorphic app using fluxible and the fluxible-router - probably a little easier to follow than the basic flux example

 ## Installation